gaehlerm/SoftwareEngineering/README.md

 As always, Copilot works best if you give it some step by step instructions.
 It is not always able to find the best solution by itself.
 Though it is still a great help for refactoring code.

 # 33. Working with Existing Projects

 // This text here still needs some improvements.
 Especially examples.

-"Work on the assumption that code is a 'best guess'.
-It is probably wrong." - Dave Farley [https://youtu.be/gLYYXKL-Jug?t=760]
+"To me, legacy code is code without tests" - Michael Feathers [WELC]

 Up to this point everything was great.
 We had no restrictions what so ever.
 We assumed we were working on a green field project.
 I could tell you whatever I wanted.
 I had no restrictions due to the existing code base.
+I told you to write unit tests and you started writing unit tests.
 Now, however, we will start dealing with existing code bases.
-We'll learn how to deal with legacy code.
+We'll learn how to deal with legacy code; code without tests [WELC].
+Or even worse, code without interfaces.

-Yes, working on existing projects can be hard.
-Sometimes the developers made some very obvious mistakes.
-But at the same time, it is really hard to keep everything in shape.
-In every software development there will be this point where you ask yourself: "Gosh, how did I screw up this code so badly?"
-Even if you follow all the advice this book gives things will deteriorate.
-It happens to the best of us.
-So, if you start with your first job and the code looks nothing like what I explained so far, don’t be disappointed.
-Don’t be too harsh with your coworkers and your boss.
-Yes, it is not really motivating to work with bad code.
-But there is still a lot you can learn.
-Unless some extremely fundamental flaws were made it is very well possible to make improvements.
+So far we only refactored code covered with test coverage.
+Refactoring code without tests would be too dangerous.
+But, unfortunately, this is exactly the problem with so many projects.
+There are so many projects out there without tests.
+And because of global variables, functions with side effects, complicated constructors, missing interfaces, etc. it is very hard to write tests for them.
+In these cases you start getting afraid to changes the code as you are supposed to do in a refactoring.
+There’s just too much that can break without test.
+This is apparently a really bad thing.
+No one likes to life in fear.
+In your own code you can prevent this situation by meticulously testing all the code you write, but if you work on an existing project, you will have to face the demons.

-You might be motivated to suggest a complete rewrite of the code.
+When you start wokring on a project with bad code, you might be motivated to suggest a complete rewrite.
 You may do that, though I do not recommend it.
 A complete rewrite is hardly ever an option.
 It takes years, costs millions and very often the final code is not that much better.
 Generally, it is better to improve the existing code.
 You spot something you want to improve.
 You write tests and start refactoring.
 This may seem tedious to you but you always have to consider that the code was written by many programmers over many years.
-It’s worth millions.
 You are not going to fix it in a few months.

-There are some different stages of how bad the code can be.
-I’m trying to give you a short overview.

-## No useful Interfaces

-Any code always at least two interfaces: the input and the output.
-But if one or both of them are a GUI, it becomes nearly impossible to write functional tests for the software under test.
-Furthermore you can't write unit tests if there are no internal interfaces.
-Without tests, it is impossible to refactor and add interfaces.
-It is really bad, but it’s not a lost cause.
-You can still try to refactor slowly.
-Though it will be painful and you constantly have to look out for bugs.
-A sales person will have to check your work constantly to see that you didn't introduce any bugs.
-The whole refactoring will probably take years.
-Maybe a complete rewrite is indeed the better option.
-I hope you never end in this kind of position.

-## No Tests

-Code without tests is one thing.
-One can still write them later on, even though it takes much more efforts than doing it right away.
-The real issue is usually the low quality of the code - code without tests tends to be of low quality.
-It may have some interfaces but the classes are way too big and the objects are hard to instantiate.
-This is one of the few cases where you are officially allowed to cheat.
-You may make private methods public in order to test them.
-Once the refactoring is done, you should make it private again.
-Though that may take a year or two.
-Once you have some test coverage, you can break the classes into smaller ones.

-If you work on an existing project, there might be no or only an insufficient number of tests.
-This is a serious issue.
-Not only from a technical point of view, but also a political one.
-Due to the bad test coverage, one might introduce bugs when refactoring.
-And the last person to touch the code is becoming responsible for it because who else is supposed to know how it works?
-So it becomes yours to support.
-However, this is not what you intended.
-You only wanted to improve it, not own it.
-Ultimately, people are afraid of refactoring the code because they’ll become responsible for it and not so much, because it would be hard.
-Therefore, the developers stop refactoring and the code decays even faster than it did before.

-One trick to avoid this political issue is onion layer code.
-Instead of fixing a piece of code in place, you just write a wrapper around it and fix all the issues inside the wrapper.
-Like this you avoid owning the code, yet you are still able to fix bugs, etc. However, this comes at a cost of having all these fairly useless wrapper layers around your code, where you could have fixed the code properly instead.
-Don't let politics get in the way of good code.

-## Extremely long Functions

-Let’s be honest.
-A function, or even worse a method, of about a thousand lines is an absolute nightmare.
-No one will ever understand it with all its corner cases.
-There are so many variables around that no one is able to comprehend the state your code is in.
-It is absolutely impossible.
-No one is ever going to touch such a function.
-You might be able to make some small changes, but you are not fixing it fundamentally.
-The only way to really change it is a complete rewrite.
-The hardest part about it is getting the specification what the function actually did so far.
-If bugs are absolutely not allowed, you’d better just leave the function as is.

-## Refactoring Legacy Code

-[WELC]
-// WIP

-// Stuff here is from Feathers book.
-Read it again and add some more stuff here.
-// It's not really about refactoring anymore.
-The refactoring has been treated in the previous section.
-This is more about the problems you face when refactoring.

-So far we only refactored code covered with tests.
-Refactoring code without tests would be too dangerous.
-But unfortunately, this is exactly the problem with so many projects.
-There are so many of projects out there without tests.
-And because of global variables, functions with side effects, complicated constructors, etc. it is very hard to write tests for them.
-In these cases you start getting afraid to changes the code as you are supposed to do in a refactoring.
-There’s just too much that can break without test.
-This is apparently a really bad thing.
-No one likes to life in fear.
-In your own code you can prevent this situation by meticulously testing all the code you write, but if you work on an existing project, you will have to face the demons.

-Refactoring untested code is usually a very hard task, there are whole books about it.
+Refactoring untested code is usually a very hard task, there are whole books about it [WELC], [Refactoring].
 And if the code is already pretty bad, refactoring becomes even harder.
 The most common issues on the macro level are
 1. No tests
 2. Obscure code
 3. No time (or budget) to fix it